 The time it takes to rebuild your credit can vary based on your credit history and how you use your secured credit card.

 If you decide that a secured credit card is not right for you, BHG Money provides unsecured credit cards that can help you accomplish more.
 Get access to premium features and benefits designed with your needs in mind, from a low APR to multiple cash back reward options tailored to your spending.
-If you’re interested in finding out more, visit our page here or call our team at 855.961.5350 to see what our financing can do for you.
+If you’re interested in finding out more, visit our page here or call our team to see what our financing can do for you.